neelsmith/homericlanguage/README.md

 - a corpus of citable tokens
 - a corpus of citable syllables, defined phonetically

+This is done with the `scripts/syllabify.jl` script.

-We map the corpus of phonetic syllables to a corpus of metrical syllables, and coordinate those with metrical scansion provided by `hypotactic.com` (see below).
+We next need to map the corpus of phonetic syllables to a corpus of metrical syllables, and coordinate those with metrical scansion provided by `hypotactic.com` (see below).

 ## Vibe-coded apps